ForthHub/fep-recognizer/terms-and-datatypes.md

 A recognizer tries to recognize the lexeme identified by the string `( c-addr u )` in the current lexical context.
 It retuns a fully qualified token `qt` if successful, or zero otherwise (if unsuccessful).

-Neither interpretation nor compilation state are the part of the lexical context.
+Neither interpretation state nor compilation state are the part of the lexical context.

 A recognizer shall not have side effects that can be detectable by a standard program that is unaware of internal details of this recognizer.
 A recognizer shall return the semantically same results when it is performed consecutively with the same arguments.